Antony Eastman: Early life

 Antony was born as the son of Muringatheri Kuriakose and Martha on 26 August 1946 in Chowannur, Kingdom of Cochin, British India.
 He completed his school education from Chowannur St Thomas School and Kunnamkulam Government High School.
-He started his career as a photographer in mid - 1960s.
-He started a studio, Eastman, in Ernakulam and soon, he came to be known as Antony Eastman.
+He started his career as a photographer in the mid - 1960s.
+He started a studio, Eastman, in Ernakulam and soon came to be known as Antony Eastman.

 Personal life

-He was married to Mary and the couple have a son and a daughter Ganji and Mini.
+He was married to Mary, with whom he had a son and a daughter Ganji and Mini.

 Career

-His directorial debut film was Inaye Thedi (1979) which was also debut work for Silk Smitha, Johnson Master, Kaloor Dennis and John Paul.
-He had also directed another five films Mridula, Ice Cream, Vayal, Varnatheru and Ambada Njaane.
-He had worked as a stills photographer for 13 films, as production executive in one film, wrote stories for nine films, wrote script for one film, produced a film, and acted in a film.
+His directorial debut film was Inaye Thedi (1979), which was also the debut for Silk Smitha, Johnson Master, Kaloor Dennis and John Paul.
+He went on to direct another five films: Mridula, Ice Cream, Vayal, Varnatheru and Ambada Njaane.
+He had worked as a stills photographer for 13 films, as production executive in one film, wrote stories for nine films, wrote the script for one film, produced a film, and acted in a film.